Students write play to help educate adults on how school shootings affect them

 NORFOLK, Va. - It’s lights, camera, action at the University Theater at Old Dominion University.
 But when it’s time to cut, reality sets in for students off the stage.

-They attend the Governor’s School of Arts in Norfolk.
+They attend the Governor's School for the Arts in Norfolk.
 Steve Earle is the chair of the theater and film department.

 “This year was the 20th anniversary of the Columbine shooting, so that’s when I thought we should do a show in honor of the students who have lost their lives in school shootings," said Earle.